 However, why not reign that in and just stay within your state or region of your state?
 How well do you know your ‘back yard’ anyway?

 Now is a great time to explore what your own back yard has to offer that you may have been putting off because, hey, it’s local and you always thought you could go at any time.
 Well, why not now?

-Ditch the friend who’s trying to convince you into ride in a car (with no social distancing) for long distances at a time and stay in hotels you’re not sure about.
+Ditch the friend who’s trying to convince you into ride in a car (with no physical distancing) for long distances at a time and stay in hotels you’re not sure about.